marios-petrov/ImageConvolutionProject/README.md

 To run the program, use `./image_convolution`.

-If you receive a directory not found error when running, change the I/O paths with absolute file paths:
+If you receive a directory not found error when running, change the I/O paths with absolute file paths in lines 15 and 16 of main.c

-const char* input_dir = "ImageConvolutionProject\\Input";
-const char* output_dir = "ImageConvolutionProject\\Output";

 ## File Structure